sankaranv/sankaranv.github.io/index.md

 I am a first-year MS student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/), where I currently work with the [Knowledge Discovery Lab](https://groups.cs.umass.edu/kdl/).
 My primary interests are in building (a) explainable machine learning models and (b) explanations for existing machine learning models.
 My research lies at the intersection of Machine Learning and Causal Inference and Network Science.

 Before UMass, I worked at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) as a Project Associate, where I was advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
 I was associated with the [Robert Bosch Centre for Data Science and Artificial Intelligence](https://rbc-dsai.iitm.ac.in/) and the [RISE-IIL Lab](https://rise-iil.github.io).
-My primary work was on hypergraph clustering with modularity and spectral methods.
+My primary work was on hypergraph clustering with modularity maximization methods.

 ## Publications